-In 2020, we completed an assessment of physical climate risks for our national portfolio, including new development projects, using a third-party sciencedriven risk analytics software.
+In 2020, we completed an assessment of physical climate risks for our national portfolio, including new development projects, using a third-party science-driven risk analytics software.
 This allowed us to apply and model physical risk scenarios focused on extreme weather impacts for each of our assets.
 The analysis included detailed climate hazard projections to 2040 that measure the relative degree of change in extreme events such as intensity and frequency of rainfall, high temperatures, historical cyclone activity, coastal flooding, drought and water stress, and wildfire potential.

 From the results of this analytics platform, flooding was identified as the climate hazard that posed the highest risk to many of our assets.
 As a first step, the Operations Teams completed a flood resilience survey for each asset identified as high risk, to audit and identify current physical building and equipment conditions and areas of potential focus to proactively improve our resilience (e.g. moving equipment above grade, onsite stormwater management, etc).
-In 2022, the Operations Team will complete a flood resilience action plan for each of the 'high-risk" properties.
+In 2022, the Operations Team went on to complete a flood resilience action plan for each of the 'high risk" properties that will guide the implementation of resiliency measures over the next several years.

 The FCR enterprise risk management dashboard identifies all material risks to the company (climate change is among them) and includes 1) a heat map that plots the individual risks probability and impact rating and 2) a risk prioritization and mitigation report that prioritizes the risk rating from high to low depending on the rating value (Probability x Impact).
 The risk prioritization exercise occurs annually or when a significant event occurs that impacts multiple risks.
-On a quarterly basis, input from various levels of management participate to reassess, and validate for risk trending, potential increases or decrease of risk prioritization, based on events that may have occurred through the quarter.
+On a quarterly basis, input is received from various levels of management to reassess and validate for risk trending, and potential increases or decreases of risk prioritization, based on events that may have occurred through the quarter.
 The CEO and CFO review the quarterly Risk Management Report prior to submission to the Governance Committee and the Board.